Crop Rotation Group

 Sow and Plant

 Sow in late summer to grow a cover crop that forms its own mulch when it is winterkilled, or when using oats as a companion crop for slower-growing legumes.
 Oats also can be grown as a spring cover crop to increase soil organic matter.
-Broadcast seed into cultivated soil so that the seeds are about 3 inches (7 cm) apart and one-half inch (1 cm) deep.
+Broadcast seed into raked soil so that the seeds are about 3 inches (7 cm) apart and one-half inch (1 cm) deep.
 No thinning is required.
 Increase spacing to 8 inches (20cm) apart when growing oats with other cover crops.

 Our Garden Planning Tool can produce a personalized calendar of when to sow, plant and harvest for your area.